tc39/proposal-temporal/docs/date.md

 For example, adding one month to August 31 would result in September 31, which doesn't exist.
 For these cases, the `disambiguation` argument tells what to do:
 - In `constrain` mode (the default), out-of-range values are clamped to the nearest in-range value.
-- In `balance` mode, out-of-range values are resolved by balancing them with the next highest unit.
 - In `reject` mode, an addition that would result in an out-of-range value fails, and a `RangeError` is thrown.

 Usage example: